MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

 In releases of [!INCLUDE [prod_short](includes/prod_short.md)] prior to 2021 release wave 1 (v.18.0), System and Extension permissions and entitlements were defined as data in the application database:

 Entitlements:
-  - dbo.Entitlement
+  - Entitlement
-  - dbo.Entitlement Set
+  - Entitlement Set
-  - dbo.Membership Entitlement
+  - Membership Entitlement

 Permissions:
-  - dbo.Permission Set
+  - Permission Set
-  - dbo.Permission
+  - Permission

 Keeping such sensitive information as data comes with additional maintenance, security, and audit risks for the software providers (ISVs).
 Changes applied to this data should ideally be well traceable, easy to update and maintain.
 Starting with [!INCLUDE [prod_short](includes/prod_short.md)] 2021 release wave 1, the System and Extensions permissions and entitlements are defined in code, using Entitlement, PermissionSet, and PermissionSetExtension AL objects.
 This change provides ISVs with all of the advantages of using the AL Language extension in Visual Studio Code and source control systems (as Visual Studio Online and GitHub) to design, get an overview, and track changes to the objects that describe user access.